TABLE OF CONTENTS

 Responsibility to Report Placement

 MTECH’s primary mission is to train the workforce for local employers.
-That means our job is to get students trained so they can start a career.
 Part of this effort includes following up with the student after they have completed their training at MTECH.
 Students should let their instructor know when they have obtained employment.
 They can do this in person, by phone, text, email, etc.

 Within the first six (6) months after completing training, students should report whether they: